nazia-parvin/Student-Performance-in-Exams/README.md

 # Student-Performance-in-Exams
-This is for a screening test that I gave in July, 2023.
+This is for a screening test that I gave in June, 2023.